CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 ### Task 1: Perform a rolling update

-In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
+In this task, you will edit the web application source code to update some configuration and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

 >**Note**: Please perform this task using a new Windows command prompt which should be not connected to build agent VM but should be logged into azure.